-My last trip took me to Malaysia for business.
-I decided to add one day of holiday to it going to the old city of Malacca.
+I decided to add one day of holiday to a business trip to Malaysia, to visit the old city of Malacca.
 Like Shanghai, Malacca was a western settlement in an Asian country.
 The first to settle were the Portuguese, replaced by the Dutch and then the British until independence in the 1950’s.
 What really links Shanghai and Malacca is the large Chinese communities that settled in Malacca since the 17th century.
 This give to the city a whole new dimension.
-Like in Shanghai Chinese design and western technology mixed to create buildings that are very unique.
+Like in Shanghai Chinese design and western technology mixed to create a lifestyle and buildings that are very unique.

-A little further on Jonker is street is the new and attractive Geographer Cafe.
-A modern place with a travel feeling to it, it’s keeps the colonial atmosphere while creating a modern touch to it.
+A little further on Jonker is street is the new and attractive Geographer Cafe, keeping the colonial atmosphere while creating a modern touch to it.
 This place reminded me of other travels cafes I have been to, like the Foreign Correspondent Club in Phnom Penh.
 Decor is great, food was fine (a little too western to my taste… but great to tourists).
 I enjoy it tremendously… The decor upstairs is all made with antic maps, old pictures and postcards… not far off my dream cafe if I ever make one.

-Jonker street, the central street of the Chinese city is also packed with antic shops, that I visited looking for treasures and ending up buying a number of things… including the promotion flyer for “Fantomas”, a French film from the 1970’s.
+Jonker street, the central street of the Chinese city is also packed with antic shops, where I was looking for treasures and ended up buying a number of things… including the promotion flyer for “Fantomas”, a French film from the 1970’s at the Cathay Theater (reminded me of the Shanghai one).
 It was just so out of it’s place that I could not resist.
-Looking for Shanghai related items, I found a postcard send to the “Hotel des Colonies” in the French concession.
-This will be developed in a further posting.
+Looking for Shanghai related items, I found a postcard sent to the “Hotel des Colonies” in the French concession.